 Talking about sex with a teen/young adult can be challenging, even in the most sex-positive of homes.
 Most teens paradoxically find themselves living in sex-evasive environments but needing to function in an overly-sexualized culture.
 Ian offers a safe space for teens and young adults to open up an empathetic, honest and scientifically-accurate conversation around sexuality.
 Through therapy, they can develop the insight and tools to express their sexuality safely, respectfully and authentically.

 Sex is a topic that is invariably on your patients’ minds, but to what extent does it enter the clinical conversation?
 It’s not uncommon for both patient and therapist to collude in avoiding sex-related issues due to mutual discomfort, or for a therapist to feel de-skilled when addressing sexuality.
 Many therapists will simply avoid the conversation altogether.
-This is unfortunate as the field of sex therapy has a rich and accessible history of clinical theory and a body of practices that lend themselves well to integration with individual psychotherapy and/or couples therapy.
-To that end, Ian is occasionally able to make himself available to clinicians for case consultation or individual/group supervision.
+This is unfortunate, as the field of sex therapy has a rich and accessible history of clinical theory and a body of practices that lend themselves well to integration with individual psychotherapy and/or couples therapy.
+To that end, Ian is occasionally able to make himself available to clinicians for case consultation and individual/group supervision.